 You can therefore lease land in Vietnam for a maximum 70-year period in a special economic zone (SEZ).
 Lease terms are shorter in Vietnam’s non-SEZ areas though.
 If you’re buying residential property in most parts of the country, the maximum leasehold term is just 50 years.

 And you may or may not be able to extend these leases after they expire.
 Current lease renewal laws are new and untested.
 Who can say what Vietnam’s laws and standards will be like in 50 years?

 If you’re set on freehold ownership, which we generally suggest over leases, here’s our list of five countries in Asia where foreigners can own land.

 Vietnamese law also places strict limits on foreign ownership in condo buildings.
-Only 30% of units can be foreign-owned, which can limit your prospects.
+30% of units in any one condo building can be foreign-owned, which will limit your investment options.

 Fortunately, Vietnam has become increasingly open to foreign investment, particularly in real estate.
 Vietnam used to only allow foreigners with residence visas to buy property, but in 2015, it lifted that restriction.

 While Vietnamese real estate laws are relatively strict, and full foreign freehold ownership isn’t yet allowed, the country is moving in a positive direction.

 Despite Vietnam’s rapid economic growth, Saigon continues to have some of the lowest real estate prices in Asia.